Pipeline, Proposals, and Follow-ups

 Follow-Up and Stalled Deal Management

 Follow-up is where most sales processes fail.
 The proposal goes out, the prospect goes quiet, and the salesperson moves on to the next opportunity.
-Systematic follow-up is not about being pushy.
-It is about being professionally persistent.
+Systematic follow-up means the system sends the reminders, not you.
+Three days after a proposal, a check-in goes out.
+Seven days, another.
+You handle the relationship; the system handles the persistence.

 Automated Follow-Up Sequences